mittwald/brudi/README.md

 ###### Limitations

 Unfortunately `PostgreSQL` is very strict when it comes to version-compatibility.
-Therefore your `pg_dump`-binary requires the exact same version as your `PostgreSQL`-server is running.
+Therefore your `pg_dump`-binary requires the exact same version your `PostgreSQL`-server is running.

 The Docker-image of `brudi` always has the latest version available for the corresponding alpine-version installed.